joerx/tfx/README.md

 This is an extremely simple PoC and might crash and burn in more complicated scenarios.
 For example:

 - It doesn't have any fallback if no matching terraform version can be found
-- Undefined behaviour of more or less than exactly 1 `required_version` constraint exists
+- Undefined behaviour if more or less than exactly 1 `required_version` constraint exists
 - There are no tests